ec-jrc/datacite-to-dcat-ap/api/README.md

 More precisely, DataCite+DCAT-API uses the standard OAI-PMH parameter `metadataPrefix` to determine the DataCite+DCAT-AP profile to be used (core or extended).

-The document containing the DataCite records to be transformed is specified by a DataCite+DCAT-API-specific parameter `src`, whereas parameter `outputFormat` specifies the RDF serialisation to be returned.
-Both these parameter are not part of the OAI-PMH interface.
+The document containing the DataCite records to be transformed is specified by parameter `src`, whereas parameter `outputFormat` determines the RDF serialisation to be returned.
+Both these parameters are not part of the OAI-PMH interface.

-The API uses the [DataCite+DCAT-AP XSLT](https://webgate.ec.europa.eu/CITnet/stash/projects/ODCKAN/repos/iso-19139-to-dcat-ap) to transform DataCite records into DataCite+DCAT-AP.
-As such, the API works both on static files including the records, and on the OAI-PMH output of a `GetRecords` or `GetRecordById` request.
+The API uses the [DataCite+DCAT-AP XSLT](https://webgate.ec.europa.eu/CITnet/stash/projects/ODCKAN/repos/datacite-to-dcat-ap) to transform DataCite records into DataCite+DCAT-AP.
+As such, the API works both on static files including the records, and on the OAI-PMH endpoint output of a `ListRecords` or `GetRecord` request.

 # API specification